ng-Classic/ng-classic/aio/content/guide/router-reference.md

 | [`NavigationError`](api/router/NavigationError)           | Triggered when navigation fails due to an unexpected error.                                                                                                                           |
 | [`Scroll`](api/router/Scroll)                             | Represents a scrolling event.                                                                                                                                                         |

-When you enable the `enableTracing` option, Angular logs these events to the console.
+When you enable the `enableTracing` option, Angular Classiclogs these events to the console.
 For an example of filtering router navigation events, see the [router section](guide/observables-in-angular#router) of the [Observables in Angular](guide/observables-in-angular) guide.

 ## Router terminology